brav0charlie/graylog-vyos-extractors/README.md

 If you use this project and test it against anything else, open an issue and I'll get your testing added to the README.

+One thing of note is that I'm using the Zone-based Firewall in VyOS, so my firewall rulesets are named like InputZone-OutputZone and InputZone-OutputZone-v6.
+These extractors SHOULD handle interface-based firewalls just fine, but I haven't got around to testing it yet.

 ## LICENSE
 See included LICENSE file.